 Can Neuroadaptation Be Measured?

-Researchers are exploring ways to measure how well the brain adapts after cataract surgery.
-Tools like contrast sensitivity tests, binocular vision assessments, and functional MRI scans help map changes in the visual cortex.
+Researchers are now developing ways to measure how effectively the brain adapts after cataract surgery.
+Techniques such as contrast sensitivity testing, binocular vision assessments, and even functional MRI imaging are helping scientists observe how the visual cortex responds to new optical inputs.

 Supporting Brain and Eye Health After Surgery